-The Ronceverte Christian Church, located in Ronceverte, West Virginia, was constructed in 1886 and was the first and only christian church in Greenbrier County for years.
-1 The one-story, three-bay gable-roofed church rests on a stone basement, topped with a two-story tower with an open belfry, overlooks the Greenbrier River valley.
+The Ronceverte Christian Church is a closed Christian church in Ronceverte, West Virginia.
+Constructed in 1886, it was the first and only sanctuary in Greenbrier County for years.
+1 The one-story, three-bay gable-roofed church rests on a stone basement, topped with a two-story tower with an open belfry that overlooks the Greenbrier River valley.

 Four stained glass windows were donated by Colonel Ellery Best and his wife, Jennie.
 1 Best was a manager at the lumber mill.
-Another stained glass window was donated by Clarence Hudgins in the 1940’s.
+Clarence Hudgins donated another stained glass window in the 1940’s.

 The only changes to the church occurred in the early 1930’s, when a fire resulted in structural modifications to the building, including the addition of classrooms.
 1